EricWVGG/sanity-plugin-next-redirects/README.md

 ### Sanity API version

-You can feed a custom Sanity API version to the Sanity Client in the Studio tool.
+The popup uses the Sanity Client to create the automatic redirects.
+If you want to use a specific Sanity API version, feed it here.

 ```typescript
 // sanity.config.ts